Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Simulation Study

-is equal to $10$.
+We assume the linear model in Equation~\eqref{eqn:datastr}.
+The covariance matrix $\Sigma$ of the predictors and the coefficient vector $\beta\in\mathbb{R}^{p\times p}$ will change depending on the simulation setting.
+The intercept is set to $\mu = 1$ and the error variance $\sigma^2$ is chosen such that the signal-to-noise ratio $\rho_{snr}=\beta'\Sigma\beta/\sigma^2=10$.
 We choose $p=2000$ as a high number of variables and consider the following different simulation settings for $\Sigma$.
 The choice of the number of truly active variables $a$ and their coefficients $\beta$ will be explained below.

 \begin{enumerate} \item \textit{Independent predictors}: $\Sigma= I_p$. \item \textit{Compound symmetry structure}: $\Sigma = \rho 1_p1_p' + (1-\rho) I_p$, where we set $\rho=0.5$. \item \textit{Autoregressive structure}: The $(i,j)$-th entry is given by $\Sigma_{ij} = \rho^{|i-j|}$ and we choose $\rho=0.9$.
-This structure is appropriate if there is a natural order among the predictors and two predictors with larger distance are less correlated, e.g. when they give measurements over time. \item \textit{Group structure}: Similarly to scheme II in \citet{Dunson2020TargRandProj}, $\Sigma$ follows a block-diagonal structure with blocks of $100$ predictors each, where the first half of the blocks has the compound structure from setting 2 and the second half has the AR structure from setting 3.
+This structure is appropriate if there is a natural order among the predictors and two predictors with larger distance are less correlated, e.g., when they give measurements over time. \item \textit{Group structure}: Similarly to scheme II in \citet{Dunson2020TargRandProj}, $\Sigma$ follows a block-diagonal structure with blocks of $100$ predictors each, where the first half of the blocks has the compound structure from setting 2 and the second half has the AR structure from setting 3.
 Only the very last block has identity structure corresponding to independent predictors within that block, and the predictors between different blocks are independent. \item \textit{Factor model}: Inspired by model 4.1.4. in \citet{Wang2015HOLP}, we first generate a $p\times k$ factor matrix $F$ with $k=a$ and iid standard normal entries, and then set $\Sigma = FF' + 0.01\cdot I_p$.
-Here, dimension reduction of the predictors will be useful, because most of the information lies within the $k$-dimensional subspace defined by $F$. \item \textit{Extreme correlation}: Similarly to example 4 in \citet{Wang2009_extrCor_SuperMData}, we create each predictor variable $x_i$ the following way.
+Here, dimension reduction of the predictors will be useful, because most of the information lies within the $k$-dimensional subspace defined by $F$. \item \textit{Extreme correlation}: This setting is designed such that methods relying on marginal correlations have difficulty in finding any true active predictor.
+Similarly to example 4 in \citet{Wang2009_extrCor_SuperMData}, we create each predictor variable $x_i$ the following way.
+For $i=1,\dots,n$, let $z_{ij}\sim N(0,1)$ be iid standard normal variables for $j=1,\dots,p$ and $w_{ij}\sim N(0,1)$ iid standard normal variables for $j=1,\dots,a$ independent of the $z_{ij}$s.
+We then set